-Because of the ongoing recession, students graduating this year are facing challenges to secure employment.
-The situation is worse for international students.
-Considering how expensive higher education can be in a foreign country, most international students look forward to securing a job after they have earned a degree.
+Because of the ongoing recession, students graduating this year are facing challenges in securing employment.
+The situation is even worse for international students.
+Considering how expensive higher education can be in a foreign country, most international students look forward to securing a job after they have earned their degree.
 Unfortunately, this year the economic crisis has dashed their hopes.

 The first step to overcome any crisis lies in acceptance.
 Accept that the hiring process will move at a glacial pace due to the economic slowdown.
-But do not quit sending out applications.
+But do not give up on sending out applications.

 Use this period to gain new skills.
 You can even check online courses that align with your career path.
 Apply for virtual internships.
-Realign your expectations so you are not frustrated easily.
-Some people do get hired during recessions too.
+Realign your expectations so you don’t get frustrated too easily.
+Some people do get hired during recessions.
 Use the lockdown to work on yourself and build a strong resume.

 6. Communication Is Key